laktak/chkbit/README.md

 ## Repair

-chkbit cannot repair bitrot, its job is simply to detect it.
+chkbit cannot repair damage, its job is simply to detect it.

 You should

 - backup regularly.
 - run chkbit *before* each backup.
-- check for bitrot on the backup media.
+- check for damage on the backup media.
-- in case of bitrot *restore* from a checked backup.
+- in case of damage *restore* from a checked backup.

 ## Ignore files